strik3r0x1/Vulns/CSRF_Clavister-E80,E10.md

 ![image](https://github.com/strik3r0x1/Vulns/assets/94288990/73948b13-498f-4d61-8b8d-4927ab6ef2dc)

-Because the application does not validate the request, if any authenticated user clicks on that button, the application accepts the request and the user cookies are sent through the request to the **"/htdocs/pages/base/sys reset.lsp"** endpoint, causing the switch to reboot.
+Because the application does not validate the request, if any authenticated user clicks on that button, the application accepts the request and the user cookies are sent through the request to the **"/htdocs/pages/base/sys reset.lsp"** endpoint, causing the Firewall to reboot.

 The same method will be used in order to create a CSRF POC in order to Reset all Firewall configurations at **/?reset=factoryreset&Page=ResetAction** endpoint.